-- (a) when using the list of accredited prospective providers the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (all taxes included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality; - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - (e) offers below R30 000 (all taxes included) must be awarded base on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; - (g) all quotations and advertisements obtained in the course of the procurement process must be attached to the order, payment advice and invoice for proper record keeping and audit purposes.
+- (a) when using the list of accredited prospective providers the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis: - (b) all requirements in excess of R30 000 VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality; The revised PPPFA prescripts are applicable, eg. Point system and Status level verification certificates [score cards] must be applied in the adjudication process.
+Please refer to paragraph 19 [3] for more detail.

+- (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - (e) offers below R30 000 (VAT included) must be awarded base on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who's offer is according to specifications, has the ability to deliver and is compliant with all the other requirements and [who] scored the highest points. - (g) Minimum requirements for proper record keeping must be complied with.